 If you’re escaping the urban, the last thing you want is to be reminded of the familiar.
 You don’t want homogenised High Streets and the same-old, same-old.
 Then you’re coming to the right place.
 The East of England has a wide range of unique towns and cities, all in beautiful surroundings, some by rivers, waterfronts and the sea.
 Here we’ve chosen our nine gems that you won’t want to miss…

 Home to 3000 horses, Newmarket is a must-visit if you’re interested in the equine.
 Set in rolling countryside on the Suffolk/Cambridgeshire border, it’s rightly considered the birthplace and global centre of thoroughbred horse racing, training and breeding, with royal connections stretching back to James I, who had a palace here.
 It was Charles II who popularized horse racing and it’s from his reign that it became known as ‘The Sport of Kings’.
-Queen Elizabeth II regularly visits the town to see her horses train.
+Queen Elizabeth II regularly visited the town to see her horses train.

 But there doesn’t have to be a race meet on to enjoy Newmarket.
 Discover Newmarket run a series of fascinating, behind the scenes experiences including guided tours of the famed Gallops and The National Stud or visit the National Horse Racing Museum, housed on the former site of Charles II’s palace and opened by Elizabeth II in 2016.